 - Send your SAT or ACT scores to STAC.
 We will take only your highest scores into consideration, especially if you test more than once.
 The STAC SAT school code is 2807.
 The STAC ACT school code is 2897.

-- Any student attending secondary (high) school outside of the U.S. must have a transcript evaluation completed by World Education Services (WES) or Educational Credential Evaluators (ECE).
+- Any student attending secondary (high) school outside of the U.S. must have a transcript evaluation completed by any of the organizations on the NACES membership list.

 WHAT IS AN I-20?